 No Archaeological Evidence available that Solomon Built Any Mosque

-The situation surrounding Masjid al-Aqsa is particularly intriguing.
+The situation surrounding al-Haram al-Sharif (which consists of the Dome of the Rock and Masjid al-Aqsa) is particularly intriguing.

-Today, Jews claim that Masjid al-Aqsa (Haram as-Sharif) was built over the ruins of Solomon's Temple and its compound.
+Today, Jews claim that al-Haram al-Sharif was built over the ruins of Solomon's Temple and its compound.
 However, archaeologists found absolutely no traces of any ruins under it.

 • Finkelstein & Silberman 2002, p.
 128: